 Some of the plugins on WordPress are poorly coded.
 They drag down site performance and result in WordPress loading slowly.
 Having these types of plugins installed is destructive because you don’t notice until your traffic starts plummeting.

 However, you can have dozens of plugins installed on your WordPress without jeopardizing performance.
 To do that, you need to ensure the plugins are well-coded and optimized for performance.
 Our guide to picking plugins for WordPress site(s) is a great place to learn about plugin selection.
-After reading that, you can read up on the best plugin selection approach for your WordPress site.

 Additionally, keeping unused plugins slows down your WordPress performance.
 As a rule of thumb, don’t install plugins until they’re necessary.
 If you’re having second thoughts about your need for any tool, you probably don’t need it yet.
 Delete all unused plugins, find replacements for bloated plugins, and prune your plugin collections regularly to make sure you don’t have more than one plugin that does the same thing.
 If you need to replace a plugin, ensure that it is reliable, efficient, and well-maintained.